NLeSC/UncertaintyVisualization/README.md

 API documentation is generated in `doc/` directory.

-## Knwowledge Store Authentication Workaround
+## Knowledge Store Authentication Workaround

 The Flask app requires Python 2.7 and pip.